Best Film for the Canon AE-1 Program

 - Slide film 6-8 stops

 35mm film that comes in canisters is used by the Canon AE-1 Program.
-The film can also be called 135 film, and it is the best-selling type of film.
+In addition, it’s the most popular type of film and occasionally described as 135 film.

-The only other film format you are going to encounter is 120 or 220 film that is used in medium format cameras}.
+The only other type of film you are likely to encounter is 120 or 220 film that is used in medium format cameras}.

-Switching the film stock you are using will transform the look of your images.
+Switching the film emulsion you are working with will alter the look of your photos.
 This is an example of the terrific things about shooting film.

-Nearly all commercially available 35mm film on the market at this time has DX encoding.
-This lets electronically controlled cameras to auto detect and set the ISO of the canister loaded into the camera.
+All commercially available 35mm film offered for sale today has DX encoding.
+This enables electronically controlled cameras to detect and set the ISO of the film loaded into the camera.

-ISO (ASA) on the Canon AE-1 Program needs to be selected manually.
-So DX-coding is not going to make a difference.
+The ISO (ASA) on the Canon AE-1 Program is required to be manually dialed in.
+Which means DX-coding will not do anything.

-There are a handful of possible choices for where to get film processed.
-For a more extensive explanation of the choices go look at my article on Where to Get Film Developed.
+There are several options for where to develop film.
+For a more thorough explanation of the possibilities have a look at my article on Where to Get Film Developed.

-WARNING: Film doesn’t get developed locally at pharmacies and big box stores.
-They mail film away to be developed by a 3rd party.
-Because of this, you won’t get your negatives back.
+WARNING: Film does not get processed locally at big box stores and pharmacies.
+They ship film away to be processed by a third party.
+Consequently, you won’t get your processed negatives back.

 - Develop Film at Home

 - Pharmacy or Big Box Store